- 1 Overview

 According to historians among the Navarr, Urizen and Winterfolk, the orcs occupied land that had once belonged to early human kingdoms.
 What is known is that there were some powerful human kingdoms at this time, but that they were ultimately defeated and overthrown by the orcs.

-When the first waves of human colonization began, most of the initial inhabitants were in retreat - the Navarr to their forests, the Urizen to their mountains, the Suaq and the Kallavesi to the inhospitable north, the Ushka huddled around their camp fires, and the Feni lurking in their wilderness.
+When the first waves of human colonization began, most of the initial inhabitants (sometimes called the People of the North) were in retreat - the Navarr to their forests, the Urizen to their mountains, the Suaq and the Kallavesi to the inhospitable north, the Ushka huddled around their camp fires, and the Feni lurking in their wilderness.
 There were also humans living among the orcs, largely as chattel, slaves or subjects.
 Where these humans were freed from orc oppression, they were usually assimilated by the conquerors leaving no records of their own culture.

 These nations grew in size and power through constant warfare with their neighbours, particularly the barbarian orcs who claimed the land as their own.
 While the nations were successful, life was hard and brutal for the initial settlers and historians believe that it was only a matter of time before these new human nations would have been overrun and subjugated, like their predecessors.